reflectoring/reflectoring.github.io/_posts/2020-07-09-implementing-retry-with-resilience4j.md

 [Flight{flightNumber='XY 765', flightDate='07/31/2020', from='NYC', to='LAX'}, ...]
 ```

-Now, suppose we're calling `FlightSearchService.searchFlightsThrowingException()` instead, which can throw a checked `Exception`.
-Then we would get a compiler error on this line:
+Now, suppose we want to retry for both checked and unchecked exceptions.
+Let's say we're calling `FlightSearchService.searchFlightsThrowingException()` which can throw a checked `Exception`.
+Since a `Supplier` cannot throw a checked exception, we would get a compiler error on this line:

 ```
 Supplier<List<Flight>> flightSearchSupplier =